Aging & Health A to Z

 training in the use of assistive devices; for example, a walker or a cane.

-Some types of medications (especially diuretics or “water pills,” other blood pressure pills, sedatives, anti-depressants, anti-anxiety pills, steroids, anti-epileptic pills, or medicines for psychiatric illnesses) are associated with an increased risk of falls and fracture, particularly hip fracture.
-Your healthcare provider will review all the medicines and over-the-counter products that you take, and try to reduce the number and dosages of all medications as much as possible.
-He may also switch medicines to ones that aren’t as likely to cause a fall.
+Some types of medications, including opioids/narcotics used for pain, sedatives and sleeping pills, anti-depressants, anti-anxiety pills, anti-epileptic pills, or medicines for psychiatric illnesses) are associated with an increased risk of falls and fracture.
+Your healthcare provider should review all the medicines and over-the-counter products that you take, and try to reduce the number and dosages of all medications as much as possible.
+He or she may also switch medicines to ones that aren’t as likely to cause a fall.

 You are at an increased risk of a fall if: